leone-nyaga/coding_dojo/databases/NoSQL/README.md

-Training on non relational database management systems using Mongodb and Redis with languages python and javascript
+## Training on non relational database management systems using Mongodb and Redis with languages python and javascript

+### HOW I INSTALL MONGODB ON MY WSL UBUNTU 22.04